legion-labs/legion/apps/src-ctl-cli/doc/Design.md

 ## Problem statement
 > Hundreds of instances of a microservice are spawned to work on a small part of the data kept under source control.
 How can we give them efficient access in read and write?

+---

-Shared, virtual workspaces.
+## Shared, virtual workspaces

-Like a local workspace, it's a set of modifications based on a branch at a specific revision (commit).
+Like a local workspace, it's a set of modifications based on a branch.

- * Unmodified files are fetched on demand.
+- Unmodified files are fetched on demand.
- * No concurrency guarantees.
+- No concurrency guarantees.
+- Makes possible tight collaboration workflows
+  * one workspace shared by many people
+  * auto-sync workspace that's always on latest (except for modified files)

 ---